roykim2005/roykim2005.github.io/index.md

 Welcome!
 I am an undergraduate Physics major at UT Austin.

-My goal is to pursue a PhD in Physics, contributing to the intersection of theory and experiments.
-I have a huge interest in applications of physics in engineering and other interdisciplinary fields.
+My goal is to pursue a PhD in Physics, contributing to the application of physics in interdisciplinary fields.
 I am also involved in small-scale space systems research, particularly a 3U CubeSat project focusing on physics-oriented applications.

 In my free time, I play guitar, train MMA, lift weights, and solve Rubik's cubes (my favorite finite non-abelian structures).